HackUniversityWorldwide/raspberry-pi-foundations/README.md

 ### Week 1 — Device Setup + First Sounds
 Set up the device, get familiar with the environment, and make the hardware respond by playing simple songs.

-### Week 2 — Buttons, LED Matrix, and a Mini Interactive Project
+### Week 2 — Buttons, LEDs, and a Mini Interactive Project
 Build on the setup from Week 1 by using inputs and outputs to make a simple beginner-friendly interactive activity.

 ### Next weeks